Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 Ask your doctor if you have any questions about why it has been prescribed for you.

-so it is important that you are given OxyNorm injection or infusion exactly as directed by your doctor.
+important that you are given OxyNorm injection or infusion exactly as directed by

 This medicine is only available with a doctor's prescription.

 Before you are given OxyNorm injection or infusion